 For example, in Surrey there is currently there is a .4% vacancy rate.
 What does that mean?
 That means for every 100 rental units available, .4 are available OR one in every 250 rentals are available!
 How might you feel if you have a month to move and these are the numbers you’re faced with?

 So how is owning your own home different?

 Probably the most important difference is that for every payment you make on your mortgage, you are actually building what’s called EQUITY in your home.

 “Home equity” is measured as what you own, minus what you owe.

 A simple way to look at this is that if you RENT 0% of your monthly payments build equity.
 It’s purely an expense for the cost of living there.
 When you OWN, roughly 40% to 60% of your monthly payments is building equity!
 So if your mortgage payment is $1400, anywhere from $500-$800 of that is going directly to pay down your mortgage, AKA building equity!
 Think of equity as an asset.
 Assets are good.

-So folks if you’re currently renting right now and are still not sure if buying a home is the right decision for you, give me a call!
+So folks if you’re currently renting right now and are still not sure if buying a home is the right decision for you, give me a call or maybe this blog post will convince you!
 You might not be there yet, but whether you want to buy in 3 months or 3 YEARS I can definitely help get you started!

 Hope you guys found this helpful and as always, I’m happy to answer ANY questions about this video or any other Real Estate questions you might have!